peterahlstrom/PointConnector/README.md

 Usage
 -------

-Inputs:
+####Inputs:

+* An ESRI shape-file with points or an existing point layer in the map document.
-An ESRI shape-file with points.
-The first (or only) field should contain the joining attribute found in the csv-file.
+The first (or only) field should contain the joining attribute found in the from-to list.

-A comma separated txt-file (CSV-file) formatted like this: [from], [to].
+* A comma separated txt-file (CSV-file), or table in the map document, formatted like this: [from], [to].
 Each row results in a straight line between the two corresponding points.
-When using special characters make sure the file is saved with utf-8 encoding.

   Example:

   Stockholm, Paris

   London, New York

   Paris, London

   ...

-Output:
+When using special characters make sure the file is saved with utf-8 encoding or import the file to the document first.

+####Output:
 A layer with lines, each with from- and to-attributes.